SumoLogic/sumologic-kubernetes-collection/docs/opentelemetry-collector.md

 OpenTelemetry Collector is a software to receive, process and export logs, metrics and traces.
 We offer it as drop-in replacement for
 Fluentd in our collection.

-> :warning: **This feature is currently in beta and its configuration can change.
-It is nonetheless production-ready and will become the
-> default in the next major version.**

 - [Metrics](#metrics)
   - [Metrics Configuration](#metrics-configuration)
 - [Logs](#logs)